mjopenglsdl/small3d/BUILDING.md

 	cmake -DWITH_GLFW=1 ..
 	cmake --build .

 The unit tests can be run by executing *small3dTest* in *build/bin*.

-#### For Xcode

-For SDL2:

-    cd build
-    cmake -G"Xcode" ..

-For GLFW:

-    cd build
-    cmake -G"Xcode" -DWITH_GLFW=1 ..

-Open the project with Xcode and build it once.
-Then, select the *small3dTest* scheme in Xcode and run it.
+For building your own project, you need the files in the *build/include* directory and the libraries from the *build/lib* directory.
+If you are using cmake, the modules in *small3d/cmake* can be useful, as well as the *small3d/FindSMALL3D.cmake* module.
+The branches of the [Avoid the Bug](https://github.com/dimi309/AvoidTheBug3D) game's repository are examples of the various ways in which small3d can be deployed.

 Linux
 ------